mckinnonag/mckinnonag/README.md

 ### Hi there 👋

-I'm an IT professional who has taken on significant development work in his current role I'm looking to transition to a software development position after taking several years’ worth of computer science courses.
+I'm an IT professional who has taken on significant development work in his current role.
+I'm looking to transition to a software development position after taking several years’ worth of computer science courses.

 🔭 I’m currently working on [moneyapp](https://github.com/mckinnonag/moneyapp), a full-stack web application integrating Plaid and Firebase with a backend using Gin.